top of page

 The Zero Pain View

-Of interest to us in this Reflect article is how pain was assessed.
+Of interest in this Reflect article is how pain was assessed.
 Pain was scored using both the Glasgow Composite Measure Pain Scale and the Feline Grimace Scale.
-The outcomes of the study were based on CMPS-F and the scores relating to the FGS were used for a separate validation study for that pain scale.
+The study's outcomes were based on CMPS-F, and scores relating to the FGS were used for a separate validation study for that pain scale.
 If the cat scored 5/20 or more, rescue analgesia was provided with hydromorphone.

-Simbadol is a once-daily subcutaneous injection of buprenorphine and provides 24-hour continuous control of post operative pain associated with surgical procedures in cats and can be be administered for up to 3 days.
-Simbadol is available in North America.
+Simbadol is a once-daily subcutaneous injection of buprenorphine that provides 24-hour continuous control of post-operative pain associated with surgical procedures in cats.
+It can be administered for up to 3 days and is available in North America.

-Our view is that this study provides support for the use of the CMPS-F in the effective assessment of dental pain in cats.
+Our view is that this study supports the use of the CMPS-F in the effective assessment of dental pain in cats.

 A multidisciplinary study of pain in cats undergoing dental extractions: A prospective, blinded, clinical trial